IamSreeman/IamSreeman.github.io/_posts/2025-01-26-AI-leader-and-the-world-government.md

 <blockquote class="twitter-tweet" data-dnt="true" data-theme="dark"><p lang="en" dir="ltr">Maybe the only evil leaders who will be sad is Ali Khamenei and Bashar al-Assad.
 Maybe also Ilham Aliyev as Trump did say he will stop the genocide of Armenian christians if he becomes president again.
 2/2</p>&mdash; Sreeman Reddy Kasireddy 🐓🐄🐟🦐≮🐕🐈 (@IamSreeman) <a href="https://twitter.com/IamSreeman/status/1854086552193765798?ref_src=twsrc%5Etfw">November 6, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Islam will be a bigger obstacle than other religions for the world government.
 Islam is the strongest religion.
 Survival of the fittest is also valid for the evolution of religions, and a religion that has the death penalty for apostates (those who stop believing) is the fittest religion.
-Any political supporter of the world government will be persecuted because this world government supports state atheism, and supporting it might be considered blasphemy.
+See the [apostasy laws](https://en.wikipedia.org/wiki/Apostasy_in_Islam_by_country){:target="_blank"} & the [blasphemy laws](https://en.wikipedia.org/wiki/Blasphemy_law){:target="_blank"} in MENA.
+Any political supporter of the world government will be persecuted because this world government supports state atheism, and supporting it will be considered blasphemy.
 Many MENA countries have the death penalty for both apostasy and blasphemy.
 Even in those places that don't have such laws, anyone who supports atheism or this world government will be lynched by vigilantes.
 So, people can't support the world government publicly.

 <blockquote class="twitter-tweet" data-dnt="true" data-theme="dark"><p lang="en" dir="ltr">Criticism of a religion is not racism.
 It is the duty of rational people to criticize religions without fear unless there are draconian blasphemy laws, in which case their phobia is justified, and they won&#39;t have the duty. <a href="https://t.co/r3A7NOrMdC">pic.twitter.com/r3A7NOrMdC</a></p>&mdash; Sreeman Reddy Kasireddy 🐓🐄🐟🦐≮🐕🐈 (@IamSreeman) <a href="https://twitter.com/IamSreeman/status/1818689140235624925?ref_src=twsrc%5Etfw">July 31, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>